 Challenges In Email Localization

 The biggest hurdle that comes while sending campaigns is to understand your audience and make content accordingly.
-Also, the theme and tone need adjustment based on the regions.
+Also, the theme and tone need adjustment based on the region.

-For instance, Coca-Cola has partnerships in 90 developing markets that help them to design their message and visual template based on the people, languages, clothing, and events.
+For instance, Coca-Cola has partnerships in 90 developing markets that help them design their message and visual template based on people, languages, clothing, and events.

 Let’s take a look at some other challenges that need to be focused on.